Infrared: Definition and relationship to the electromagnetic spectrum

 There is no universally accepted definition of the range of infrared radiation.
-Typically, it is taken to extend from the nominal red edge of the visible spectrum at 700 nanometers (nm) to 1 millimeter (mm).
+Typically, it is taken to extend from the nominal red edge of the visible spectrum at 780 nm to 1 mm.
 This range of wavelengths corresponds to a frequency range of approximately 430 THz down to 300 GHz.
 Beyond infrared is the microwave portion of the electromagnetic spectrum.
 Increasingly, terahertz radiation is counted as part of the microwave band, not infrared, moving the band edge of infrared to 0.1 mm (3 THz).

-Natural infrared
+Nature

-Sunlight, at an effective temperature of 5,780 kelvins (5,510 °C, 9,940 °F), is composed of near-thermal-spectrum radiation that is slightly more than half infrared.
-At zenith, sunlight provides an irradiance of just over 1 kilowatt per square meter at sea level.
-Of this energy, 527 watts is infrared radiation, 445 watts is visible light, and 32 watts is ultraviolet radiation.
-Nearly all the infrared radiation in sunlight is near infrared, shorter than 4 micrometers.
+Sunlight, at an effective temperature of 5,780 K (5,510 °C, 9,940 °F), is composed of near-thermal-spectrum radiation that is slightly more than half infrared.
+At zenith, sunlight provides an irradiance of just over 1 kW per square meter at sea level.
+Of this energy, 527 W is infrared radiation, 445 W is visible light, and 32 W is ultraviolet radiation.
+Nearly all the infrared radiation in sunlight is near infrared, shorter than 4 μm.

 On the surface of Earth, at far lower temperatures than the surface of the Sun, some thermal radiation consists of infrared in the mid-infrared region, much longer than in sunlight.
-However, black-body, or thermal, radiation is continuous: it gives off radiation at all wavelengths.
+Black-body, or thermal, radiation is continuous: it radiates at all wavelengths.
 Of these natural thermal radiation processes, only lightning and natural fires are hot enough to produce much visible energy, and fires produce far more infrared than visible-light energy.

-Regions within the infrared
+Regions

 In general, objects emit infrared radiation across a spectrum of wavelengths, but sometimes only a limited region of the spectrum is of interest because sensors usually collect radiation only within a specific bandwidth.
 Thermal infrared radiation also has a maximum emission wavelength, which is inversely proportional to the absolute temperature of object, in accordance with Wien's displacement law.
 The infrared band is often subdivided into smaller sections, although how the IR spectrum is thereby divided varies between different areas in which IR is employed.

 Visible limit

 Infrared radiation is generally considered to begin with wavelengths longer than visible by the human eye.
-However there is no hard wavelength limit to what is visible, as the eye's sensitivity decreases rapidly but smoothly, for wavelengths exceeding about 700 nm.
+There is no hard wavelength limit to what is visible, as the eye's sensitivity decreases rapidly but smoothly, for wavelengths exceeding about 700 nm.
 Therefore wavelengths just longer than that can be seen if they are sufficiently bright, though they may still be classified as infrared according to usual definitions.
-Light from a near-IR laser may thus appear dim red and can present a hazard since it may actually be quite bright.
-And even IR at wavelengths up to 1,050 nm from pulsed lasers can be seen by humans under certain conditions.
+Light from a near-IR laser may thus appear dim red and can present a hazard since it may actually carry a large amount of energy.
+Even IR at wavelengths up to 1,050 nm from pulsed lasers can be seen by humans under certain conditions.

-Commonly used sub-division scheme
+Commonly used subdivision scheme

-A commonly used sub-division scheme is:
+A commonly used subdivision scheme is:

 NIR and SWIR together is sometimes called "reflected infrared", whereas MWIR and LWIR is sometimes referred to as "thermal infrared".